 Creation of the B.C.
 Food Hub Network is part of the Ministry of Agriculture’s Feed BC mandate pillar.

-Feed BC is a key priority for the Ministry of Agriculture, which is committed to encouraging more food and beverage processing in the B.C., which supports local economies, job creation and farming families in all regions.
+Feed BC is a key priority for the Ministry of Agriculture, which is committed to encouraging more food and beverage processing in the B.C., supporting local economies, job creation and farming families in all regions

 “The technology and innovation behind Commissary Connect and B.C.’s Food Hub Network is opening doors for our agricultural industry and British Columbian food and beverage processors.”